Digital Coupon

 Through Main Fields, you can offer the details of the coupon promotion.
 It also addresses iOS and Google Pay Passes to best adapt to each coupon configuration.
 You can configure up to three Fields for the Coupon presentation to cover all the promotional information.

-For the case of iOS, the Main Fields are located immediately under the Strip Image, and for the Google Pay Pass, because of its configuration, the Main Fields can be found by scrolling down on the phone screen to uncover them.
+For the case of iOS, the Main Fields are located under the Strip Image, and for the Google Pay Pass, because of its configuration, the Main Fields can be found by scrolling down on the phone screen to uncover them.

 Configuring the Main Fields is done the same way as for the iOS Header, having the same elements, characteristics, and constraints.
 The Type _can be Generic and Unique, _Label _identifies the Coupon items, and _Value shares the same properties as the case of iOS Header.
 Below is an example of a fully defined Main Fields section.